stellarscripts/stellar_firma_transcripts/_posts/2020-07-17-tim-bendoscience2.md

 #### BEN

-Well, no. But again, like, for physics, it's a model. [__TIM:__ Yes.] [__BRYN:__ Absolutely.]
+Well, no. But again, like, for physics, it's a model.

+#### TIM

+Yes.

+#### BRYN

+Absolutely.

+#### BEN

 We have a model of red, and we apply the model to the world, that means we can all understand, unless you have colour-blindness and then it becomes a problem.

 #### BRYN